 Municipal bonds are debt obligations issued by the state and local governments and their agencies such as cities, counties, government retirement plans, school districts, state universities, sewer districts, municipally owned utilities and authorities operating bridges, airport and other transportation facilities; including bonds payable solely out of the revenue from a revenue-producing property owned, controlled, or operated by a state or local agency.
-No more than 320% of the total portfolio shall be invested in municipal bonds.
+No more than 30% of the total portfolio shall be invested in municipal bonds.
 Municipal bonds are further classified as follows:

-9.13.1 Category 1 - Bonds issued by the City or agency2 of the City
+9.143.1 Category 1 - Bonds issued by the City or agency of the City

 - a.
-Securities eligible for investment must be rated in a category of "A" or its equivalent or better by two of the three nationally recognized statistical rating organizations, Moody's, S&P or Fitch; or if deemed appropriate for purchase by the Director of Finance if the issuing agency does not apply for a rating.
+Provided that interest on such bonds is taxable for Federal income tax purpose (or, if such interest is exempt from taxation for Federal income tax purposes, the purchase thereof is approved by the Director of Finance in consultation with the City Attorney) and the purchase thereof does not cause such Bonds to be defeased under the indenture, trust agreement, fiscal agent agreement or similar document authorizing their issuance, Securities eligible for investment must be rated in a category of "A" or its equivalent or better by two of the three nationally recognized statistical rating organizations, Moody's, S&P or Fitch; or if deemed appropriate for purchase by the Director of Finance if the issuing agency does not apply for a rating.
 No rating may be lower than the category described in the preceding sentence.
 Such ratings must be the issuing agency's underlying rating, irrespective of any credit enhancements obtained from third party organizations. - b.
 No more than 5% of the total portfolio for each separate legal entity with an aggregate limit in bonds issued by the City or its agencies not to exceed 10% of the total portfolio. - c.
 The maturity shall not exceed five years unless there is a mandatory put provision or tender option date imbedded into the security; then the date of the put provision shall be used to determine the maturity. - d.
 Maturity may exceed five years without a mandatory put provision or tender option date imbedded into the security when prior approval is obtained in writing from the Director of Finance and the City Manager. - e.
 Maturities exceeding five years will be specifically delineated in the Quarterly Investment Report.